hofers/hofers.github.io/portfolio.md

       and post movie reviews.
 It's my first project built using Ruby on Rails, and my first real introduction unit testing (in Minitest).
 The front-end is built using React and Bootstrap and I'm using <a href="https://www.themoviedb.org/documentation/api?language=en" target="_blank" rel="noreferrer">The
         Movie DB</a>'s API for pulling movie information.
-A GitHub repo of its code can be found <a href="https://github.com/hofers/tci-movie-db" target="_blank" rel="noreferrer">
+A repo of its code can be found <a href="https://github.com/hofers/tci-movie-db" target="_blank" rel="noreferrer">
-        here</a>.
+        on GitHub</a>.
     </p>
   </div>
   <div class="pf-img">